Skip to content

 # Grant the 'anyuid' SCC to the ServiceAccount

-oc adm policy add-scc-to-user anyuid -z root-service-app -n secure-app-demo
+oc adm policy add-scc-to-user anyuid -z default -n scc-governance-lab

 4. The Success: Running with the New Identity

-Now, we run the same pod again, but this time we tell it to use our authorized root-service-app identity.
+Now, we run the same pod again, but this time we tell it to use our authorized default identity.

 # Run the pod using the authorized ServiceAccount